nf-core/eager/docs/output.md

 ### Background

-Bcftools is a toolkit for processing and summaries VCF files, i.e. variant call format files. nf-core/eager currently uses bcftools for the `stats` functionality.
+Bcftools is a toolkit for processing and summarising of VCF files, i.e. variant call format files. nf-core/eager currently uses bcftools for the `stats` functionality.
 This summarises in a text file a range of statistics about VCF files, produced by GATK and FreeBayes variant callers.

 #### Variant Substitution Types